CosmWasm/wasmd/README.md

 Examples:

 * [`wasmd`](./Makefile#L50-L55) is a generic, permissionless version using the `cosmos` bech32 prefix

+## Compile Time Parameters

+Besides those above variables (meant for custom wasmd compilation), there are a few more variables which we allow blockchains to customize, but at compile time.
+If you build your own chain and import `x/wasm`, you can adjust a few items via module parameters, but a few others did not fit in that, as they need to be used by stateless `ValidateBasic()`.
+Thus, we made them public `var` and these can be overridden in the `app.go` file of your custom chain.

+* `wasmtypes.MaxLabelSize = 64` to set the maximum label size on instantiation (default 128)

 ## Genesis Configuration
 We strongly suggest **to limit the max block gas in the genesis** and not use the default value (`-1` for infinite).